This seems to be particularly common among coders who are trying to generate multiple markers for the Google Maps API.

 If, in the future, you are forced to add InfoWindows or other features that interact with your markers, then the code above will become more and more difficult to maintain.
-The size of the data being printed out will grow and you’ll inevitably end having to pursue another solution.
+The size of the data being printed out will grow, and you’ll inevitably have to pursue another solution.

-OK, so what’s the best way to load multiple markers from a database?
+What is the best way to load multiple markers from a database?

 - Load the page and the map.